edwardgem/email-app/README.md

 - LLM config (env): supports ollama or OpenAI via `LLM_PROVIDER`, `LLM_MODEL`, `LLM_ENDPOINT`, `LLM_OPTIONS`, `OPENAI_API_KEY`.
 - Mail config (env): `MAIL_PROVIDER` (resend/gmail) plus provider-specific keys.
 - Env sourcing: set shared env in `ecosystem.config.js` (pm2) or service-level env; per-instance `.env` files are optional and only for instance-specific overrides.
+- Compose lazily imports `@langchain/core` to build tools for author-agent, the HITL agent, and send-agent.
+If the package is missing, it logs a warning and falls back to the legacy imperative flow so AMP / HITL / log-agent integrations continue to work.

 ## Running with pm2
 ```